StronglyTypedSolutions/vikid.net/docs/en/overloads/add_100_2Yq2dfqEyyr.md

                                            ready    = (t0 > 0 and t1 > 0)
                                            pending  = (⊥, 0)

-# A signal is a sequence of (value, stamp) pairs, where the first pair is pending (⊥, 0), and timestamp is monotonically increasing.
+# A signal is a sequence of (value, stamp) pairs.
+# The first pair is always pending = (⊥, 0), where ⊥ = 'undefined'.
+# The timestamp of all other pairs is monotonically increasing.
 signal = [ (⊥, 0), (x0, t0), (x1, t1), ... ] where ∀ i > 0: t[i] > 0 and t[i] > t[i-1]

-# A signal sampled at a timestamp ts is the pair with stamp closest to ts but not larger than ts
+# A signal sampled at a timestamp ts is the pair
+# with stamp closest to ts but not larger than ts.
+# Basically the pair of the signal that is not newer than ts.
 signal.at(ts) = (x[i], t[i]) where ∀ j ≤ i: t[j] <= ts and ∀ j > i: t[j] > ts

 ```